monome/docs/docs/modular/ansible/index.md

 * Track (top single block lit): all parameters within tracks have the same clock divider, but tracks can have different dividers
 * All (bottom row of 4 lit): all tracks and parameters have the same clock divider

+N.B. that when both Note Division Sync and Division Sync are engaged, the Trigger and Note parameters share one clock division (within a track or across all tracks depending on the Division Sync setting) and all other parameters share another independent clock division setting.

 By default Note Division Sync is off, Division Cueing is off, and Division Sync is set to None.